davidiles/Arctic-PRISM-Spatial-Model/README.md

 # Arctic PRISM Spatial Model

  First draft of a Bayesian spatial analysis of shorebird abundance for Arctic PRISM.
-Goal is to develop a compare design-based analysis to model-based analysis.
+Goal is to develop a develop a model-based analysis of shorebird density (and change over time), confirm it works as intended through spatially explicit simulations, apply the model to empirical data, and compare to design-based analysis.

 ## Survey locations